 Why do I need a durable power of attorney?

-Without this document, your family may need to go to court to obtain authority to manage your finances or affairs if you become incapacitated.
+Without this document, your family may (likely will) need to go to court to obtain authority to manage your finances and/or personal affairs if you become incapacitated.

-Do my spouse or children automatically have legal authority to act on my behalf?
+Don’t my spouse or adult children automatically have legal authority to act on my behalf?

-Is a durable power of attorney only for seniors?
+Is a durable power of attorney only for older adults?

 No. Adults of all ages can benefit from having this document, especially those concerned about illness, disability, or unexpected events.